 We have at least one BBQ per trip and offer steak, marinated chicken, grilled veg, salads, bread and hummus.

 Other nights we prepare a camp supper such as chicken fajitas or camel bolognaise, or perhaps a fish stew and or/pasta.
 We have never had anyone left hungry on our trips!

 We offer food options for carnivores, vegetarians and those who follow a gluten free diet.
 If you are vegan we will need some input from you to ensure we are able to cater for you in remote parts of Oman.
 There are many expat vegetarians in Oman however not so many vegans so hotels and restaurants do not generally cater for them unless requested.

 Marina is gluten intolerant so if you are a fellow sufferer you can be sure that there will be no cross-contamination.

 We vary our breakfasts out in the field, when it is very hot or we need to strike camp early you can choose from instant oats, breakfast bars and fruit, washed down with tea and coffee.
-Other mornings when we have more time you might find eggy toast or pancakes on the breakfast table.
+Other mornings when we have more time you might find eggy toast with sausages, or freshly made pancakes with date syrup on the breakfast table.

 Lunches are normally picnics in scenic places with bread, labnah, cheeses, fruit, pickles, dips (baba ganoush, moutable, hummus or “pink stuff” – I guess you will have to join a trip to see what that is).
 We try to vary the menu a bit daily, adding stuffed vine leaves, chicken tikka cooked on the previous night’s bbq, crisps and other snacks.